Here’s another way of repurposing a headboard that has seen better days. Turn it into a DIY porch swing!

 5. Drill the holes.

-Drill the holes according to the size of your rope.
+Be sure to drill the holes according to the size of your rope.
+This will ensure that your rope is the correct size for your project.

 6. Paint the headboard.